JonathanGrossman/python_basics/12_lists.md

 ## [Use list methods](#use-list-methods)

-# examples of list common functions
 Python has many built-in methods that modify lists (e.g., .append(), .extend(), .insert(), .remove(), .pop()).

 # modify single list value
 # modify multiple list values
 # methods that modify lists

- Method
-What it does
-.append()
+Method: `.append()`
-adds one item to end of list
+What it does: adds one item to end of list

-.extend()
+Method: `.extend()`
-adds one or more items from one list to end of other list .insert() adds one item to list in specified index position .clear() removes all items from list
+What it does:adds one or more items from one list to end of other list

-.pop()
+Method: `.insert()`
+What it does:adds one item to list in specified index position

+Method: `.clear()`
+What it does:removes all items from list

+Method: `.pop()`
-removes one item from list in specified index position; removes last item if no position specified can save the removed item in a variable
+What it does:removes one item from list in specified index position; removes last item if no position specified; can save the removed item in a variable

-.remove()
+Method: `.remove()`
-removes first item from list that is of the specified value throws error if not in list does not return removed item (can’t save it in variable)
+What it does: removes first item from list that is of the specified value, throws error if not in list; does not return removed item (can’t save it in variable)

- Method
+Method: `.index()`
+What it does: returns the index of the specified value; can specify index followed by starting index position

+Method: `.count()`
+What it does: returns number of times specified value appears in list

+Method: `.reverse()`
+What it does: reverses elements of list (does not create new list)

+Method: `.sort()`
-What it does
+What it does: sorts items in list (default is ascending order, does not create new list)

-.index()
+Method: `.join()`
-returns the index of the specified value can specify index followed by starting index position .count() returns number of times specified value appears in list .reverse() reverses elements of list (does not create new list) .sort() sorts items in list (default is ascending order, does not create new list) .join() converts lists to string (separates elements with what is to the left of method)
+What it does: converts lists to string (separates elements with what is to the left of method)